modernish/modernish/README.md

   bash 4.2+)
 * `LINENO`: the `$LINENO` variable contains the current shell script line number.
-* `LOCALVARS`: the `local` command creates local variables within functions defined using standard POSIX syntax.
+* `LOCALVARS`: the `local` command creates dynamically scoped local variables within functions defined using standard POSIX syntax.
 * `NONFORKSUBSH`: as a performance optimisation, [subshells](#user-content-insubshell) are implemented without forking a new process, so they share a PID with the main